7 Generalization

 Double descent describes the what but not the why.
 We still have no definitive answers as to why overparameterization works so well, but there are theories:

-• The lottery ticket hypothesis (Frankle and Carbin 2019) says that there are subnetworks in certain trained neural networks that have similar performance to the overall network.
+• The lottery ticket hypothesis [10] says that there are subnetworks in certain trained neural networks that have similar performance to the overall network.
 Training a large network is like having multiple lottery tickets (aka subnetworks) and one will win.

-• Benign overfitting (Bartlett et al. 2020): Many low-variance directions in parameter space are required to achieve highly performing models.
+• Benign overfitting [11]: Many low-variance directions in parameter space are required to achieve highly performing models.
 This is achieved through overparameterization and makes for “benign overfitting”.

-• Implicit regularization (Smith et al. 2020): Optimization algorithms such as stochastic gradient descent implicitly regularize the model.
+• Implicit regularization [12]: Optimization algorithms such as stochastic gradient descent implicitly regularize the model.
 It was shown that stochastic gradient descent actually optimizes not only the loss but effectively the loss plus an implicit minimizer.

 We barely scratched the surface of statistical learning theory, and there are many more topics to explore:

-• Providing a priori learning guaratees for kernel methods (like support vector machines)
+• Learning guarantees for kernel methods like support vector machines.

 So far we’ve talked about generalization from a theoretical viewpoint that, in practice, is too narrow.
-In practice, we only have access to data not to the underlying distributions.
-And even this data is messy, noisy, and cannot perfectly be trusted.
+Because in practice, you only have access to data but not to the underlying distributions.
+Data is messy, noisy, and cannot perfectly be trusted.

 Generalization through splitting data

-Let’s say, as is so often the case in practice, data is in scarce supply.
-How to obtain models that generalize while being data-efficient?
-The answer – smart data splitting!
-Let’s explore this with an example: Rajpurkar et al. (2017) built a chest X-ray image classifier to detect pneumonia.
+How do you obtain models that generalize while being data-efficient?
+The answer: data splitting!
+Let’s explore this with an example: Rajpurkar et al. [13] built a chest X-ray image classifier to detect pneumonia.
 To ensure that the classifier generalizes to new data, they split the data into training data (93.6% of the data), validation data (6%) to control the learning rate, and test data (0.4%) to evaluate the final model.
-If they had used 100% of the data for training the model, they would run into two problems: 1) It might perform badly since it’s unclear for how many epochs to train the model, and 2) the modelers would have no idea about the performance of the model, except for an overly optimistic estimate on training data.
+If they had used 100% of the data for training the model, they would run into two problems: 1) The model might perform badly since it is unclear how many epochs to train it, and 2) the modelers would have no idea about the performance of the model, except for an overly optimistic estimate on training data.

 The tricky IID assumption

-Statistical theory and data splitting practices rest on a crucial assumption: data are IID.
-The term IID stands for “independent and identically distributed” and means that each data point is a random sample:
+Statistical theory and data splitting practices rest on a crucial assumption: data are IID, which stands for “independent and identically distributed” and means that each data point is a random sample.

 • Identically distributed: All the data points are from the same distribution and don’t change over time.
 If you had one set of X-ray data for model training from a children’s hospital but the model application from an adult hospital, they are not identically distributed.